 - Find the judges sweet spots and adapt your pitch accordingly.

 Guys, if a judge or a panelist managed to ask you a question which you do not know the answer for – then you failed!
-It is absolutely unacceptable that someone else would master your field of operation more than yourselves!
+It is absolutely unacceptable that someone else would master your field of operation more than you do!

-If there is simply no good answer, do not be hesitant.
-Learn your best answer, and tell it with confidence.
-Acknowledge this issue as one you are well aware of (and acting to resolve).
+In case there is no good answer to a question, then do not appear hesitant.
+Rather, rehearse your best answer, and say whatever you have with confidence.
+Acknowledge this issue as one which you are well aware of (and acting to resolve).

-Every time you are challenged (during networking sessions, presentations, etc.), memorize the question and learn the answer.
+Whenever you are challenged (during networking sessions, presentations, etc.), memorize the question and later learn your best answer.
 After presenting 100 or 1,000 times, it won’t be as easy to tackle you in a Q&A panel.
+I promise you that 🙂

 The Key Takeaways:

-- Have your CTO next to you during the Q&A session
+- Have your CTO on a stand-by during the Q&A session.

 - It’s ok for your startup to be imperfect.

 - Be confident, admit and address issues if you are asked about them.
-Share a workaround when applies.
+Address your workaround when applies.
 Make the judging panel feel you are on top of things.

-In the previous article in the series How to Win Startup Competitions, we started to relate to the judges perspective.
-Mainly when we discussed how to communicate with the judges throughout the Q&A session.
+In the 1st article in the series How to Win Startup Competitions, we already related to the judges perspective when discussing the Q&A session.
 Here we took a step further, tapping into the judges psychology.

 Investing in startups has a lot of psychology, emotions and sometimes even politics to it.
-The same could be said about awarding the 1st prize to a startup competition winner… Thus, make sure to appear as a legit winner in the eyes of the judges.
-Remember winning is more an emotional thing rather than rational.
+The same could be said about awarding the 1st prize to a startup competition contestant… Thus, make sure to appear as a legit winner in the eyes of the judges.
+Remember winning has more emotions to it, rather than only rational.

 Keep in mind that winning startup competitions (in similar with raising money) is subject to both, internal and external factors.
 While it’s essential that you deliver your message effectively, it’s not all about you.